GioCri01/egg-timer/README.md

 ## Available Scripts

-In the project directory, you can run:

-### `npm start`
+In the project directory open 2 cmd and run the following commands in each one:

+### `npx json-server --watch db.json --port 8000`

-Runs the app in the development mode.\
+Runs the mock Back-End.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `npm test`